-- Conduct a periodic (daily) audit when it comes to logistics, activities, and goal monitoring.
+- Conduct a periodic (daily) audit regarding logistics, activities, and goal monitoring.

-- Have a post-mortem at event close.
-Validate if you have achieved all your objectives and formulate recommendations on how to perform better moving forward.
+- Have a post-mortem at the event close.
+Validate if you have achieved all your objectives and formulate recommendations on performing better moving forward.

 - Above all, re-engage the event organizer to discuss outcomes (convey gratitude, raise concerns, etc.) and future opportunities.

 The Key is to Plan Ahead with the Event Organizers

 Finally, involve the organizer when you compute and calculate a baseline ROI.
 While nothing is specific, you are investing in the event.
 It’s instinctive to try to recoup and optimize expenses.

 In particular, track the success of your sponsorship based on the objectives you’ve established.
 Event sponsorship is an evolving field.
 Create a similar template for your events, and you’ll never wonder how to measure sponsorship ROI.